awused/aw-fm/README.md

   * Navigates into a child directory of the current directory if there is only one or if you previously navigated from a subdirectory of the current directory.
   * `Parent` followed by `Child` will return you to the same directory.
+* `Search [query]`
+  * Opens a recursive search in the current directory.
+  * Searching requires at least three characters and uses a simple substring match.
+  * For more powerful searching, use an external program like rofi or fzf.

 ##### Tabs